cihologramas/freecad-pyoptools/doc/newmodel.rst

 Model used to simulate an ideal thick lens.
-Graphically the thick lens is represented as a cylinder to give an idea of the lens enclosure size the 2 ends of the cylinder will be called `surface 1` and `surface 2`, aditionally the model will have some planes that represent the `Principal Planes` position, and the pupil position and size.
+Graphically the thick lens is represented as a cylinder to give an idea of the lens enclosure size the 2 ends of the cylinder will be called `surface 1` and `surface 2`, additionally the model will have some planes that represent the `Principal Planes` position, and the pupil position and size.